Table of Contents

 Recommended: Is $100,000 a Good Salary?

-TABLE: What Is the Average Flight Attendant Salary by City for 2023
+What Is the Average Flight Attendant Salary by State for 2025

 Curious about how much a flight attendant makes per year where you live?
-Here are average annual salaries in cities around the U.S.
+Here are annual mean flight attendant salaries for some of the U.S. states.

 And if you’re interested in exploring other jobs, check out the highest-paying jobs by state.